jeffhammond/blog/Finnish_language.md

-Given that finding Finnish language education outside of Finland is quite difficult, if you are planning to come to Finland for a nontrivia period of time, I recommend that you devote some time to it.
+Given that finding Finnish language education outside of Finland is quite difficult, if you are planning to come to Finland for a nontrivia period of time, I recommend that you devote some time to DuoLingo.

 # Google Translate